A PTAS for Euclidean TSP with Hyperplane Neighborhoods: Introduction

-In this paper, we focus on the fundamental case in which all regions are hyperplanes (in Euclidean space of fixed dimension $d$) and give a PTAS, improving upon a $2^{\Theta(d)}$-approximation~\cite{TSPNlinesBallsPlanes}.
-Not only is the problem itself considered \enquote{particularly intriguing}~\cite{TSPNplaneJoA} and has its complexity status been repeatedly posed as an open problem over the past 15 years~\cite{TSPNplaneJoA, TSPNlinesBallsPlanes, sodaFatRegions, handbookgeom}.
+In this paper, we focus on the fundamental case in which all regions are hyperplanes (in Euclidean space of fixed dimension~$d$) and give a PTAS (more precisely, EPTAS), improving upon a~${2^{\Theta(d)}}$-approximation~\cite{TSPNlinesBallsPlanes}.
+Not only is the problem itself considered \enquote{particularly intriguing}~\cite{TSPNplaneJoA} and has its complexity status been repeatedly posed as an open problem~\cite{TSPNplaneJoA, TSPNlinesBallsPlanes, sodaFatRegions, handbookgeom}.
 It also seems plausible that studying this problem, which is somewhat complementary to the much-better understood case of fat regions, will add techniques to the toolbox for TSPN that may lead towards understanding which cases are tractable in an approximation sense.
-Indeed, our techniques are novel and quite general: We define a certain type of polytopes of bounded complexity and, using a new sparsification technique, we show that one of them represents the optimal solution well enough.
+Indeed, our techniques are novel and quite general: Using a sparsification technique, we show that a certain class of bounded-complexity polytopes can be parameterized to represent the optimal solution well enough.
 To compute a close approximation to that polytope, we boost the computational power of an LP by enumerating certain crucial properties of the polytope.
-It is thinkable that especially our sparsification technique has applications beyond TSPN, e.g., in data compression.

 \paragraph{Further Related Work.} In contrast to regular TSP, TSPN is already APX-hard in the Euclidean plane~\cite{TSPNvaryingSizeAPXhardness}.
-For some cases in the Euclidean plane, there is even no polynomial-time $O(1)$-approximation (unless P $=$ NP), for instance, the case where each region is an arbitrary set of (non-connected) points~\cite{TSPNcomplexity} (Group TSP).
+For some cases in the Euclidean plane, there is even no polynomial-time~${O(1)}$-approximation (unless P~${=}$ NP), for instance, the case where each region is an arbitrary finite set of points~\cite{TSPNcomplexity} (Group TSP).
 The problem remains APX-hard when there are exactly two points in each region~\cite{TSPNpointpairAPX} or the regions are line segments of similar lengths~\cite{TSPNsegmentAPX}.